 Have You Suffered a Brain Injury Because of Someone Else's Negligence?

 Brain injuries, including brain bleeds, are serious medical emergencies that can be fatal.
 The medical bills, loss of wages, and long rehabilitation process related to a hemorrhagic stroke can be financially catastrophic.
 Ramsey Law Group is here to help.
-Call us if you or someone you love has suffered a brain bleed in an auto accident or other impact accident.
+Call us if you or someone you love has suffered a brain bleed in an auto accident or other impact accident, especially if it occurred in one of the Houston areas where car accidents are most common.